- Even better off-road...

 Short wheelbase Wranglers ride roughly and exhibit considerable side-to-side motions that are mostly quelled with the extra 22 inches of wheelbase found on the Wrangler Unlimited.
 Silence is not a Wrangler attribute, but the 2018s have less wind rush than before and their hardtops can be fitted with extra insulation to both keep cabin temperatures more comfortable and to temper road rumble.

 For the first time ever, the Wrangler’s steering wheel gives some hints as to what’s going on with the front wheels.
-The new electro-hydraulic system is weighted nicely and tracks true on the highway while still allowing for some slack off-road.
+The new electro-hydraulic system is weighted nicely and tracks true on the highway with some slack off-road.

 Sport and Sahara versions come standard with a two-speed, part-time four-wheel drive transfer case not meant for use on dry pavement.
 Skid plates and tow hooks are standard and a limited-slip rear differential is optional.
 Though they may be the simplest Wranglers, they’ll conquer just about any obstacle with ease.
 The latest versions boast a tighter turning radius than last year and a hint more ground clearance.